bmmpxf/geoserver/doc/en/user/source/rest/api/datastores.rst

 .. _rest_api_datastores_recurse:

-The ``recurse`` parameter is used to recursively delete all feature types contained by the specified data store.
-Allowable values for this parameter are "true" or "false".
+The ``recurse`` parameter recursively deletes all layers referenced by the specified data store.
+Allowed values for this parameter are "true" or "false".
 The default value is "false".

 ``/workspaces/<ws>/datastores/<ds>/file[.<extension>]``